-Minneapolis to pay $8.9M for claims involving Derek Chauvin
+Minneapolis to pay $8.9M over Chauvin’s actions before Floyd

 “Chauvin would proceed to hold John in this prone position for more than fifteen minutes, all while John was completely subdued and not resisting,” the complaint alleged.
 “Over those minutes, John repeatedly cried out that he could not breathe.”

 The complaint alleged that at least eight other officers did nothing to intervene.
 It said Chauvin did not mention in his report that he had hit Pope with his flashlight, nor did he mention pinning Pope for so long.
-Chauvin’s sergeant reviewed and approved his report and use of force, “despite having firsthand knowledge that the report was false and misleading,” the lawsuit alleged.
+Chauvin’s sergeant reviewed and approved his report and use of force “despite having firsthand knowledge that the report was false and misleading,” the lawsuit alleged.

 Chauvin admitted to many of Pope’s allegations when he pleaded guilty in December 2021 to federal charges for violating the civil rights of both Floyd and Pope.
 He was sentenced in July to 21 years on those charges.